These delicious healthy chocolate kale muffins are low in added sugar, are suitable for vegans and great for kids. Perfect for lunch boxes and snacks.

 - Pre-heat the oven to 180°C (fan)/200°C/400°F/gas mark 6.

 - Line a muffin tin with 12 muffin cases.

-- Sift the flour, cocoa powder, baking powder and bicarbonate of soda together and set aside.
+- Sift 160g flour, 40g cocoa powder, 1 teaspoon baking powder and ½ teaspoon bicarbonate of soda together in a large mixing bowl and set aside.

-- Mix the oil and maple syrup together.
-Stir in the bananas, the milk and finally the kale, beating a little after each addition.
+- Mix 50ml sunflower oil and 100ml maple syrup together in a separate bowl.
+Stir in two mashed bananas, the milk and vinegar mixture and finally 50g shredded kale, beating a little after each addition.